nwupkc/lanyon/about.md

 Hi, I'm PK.

-I am a recent (Dec '17) graduate from Northwestern where I studied Mathematics, Economics, and Finance at Northwestern.
+I am a recent (Dec '17) graduate from Northwestern where I studied Mathematics, Economics, and Finance.

 Now, I am a Data Scientist at Metis.
 Metis is an immersive Data Science Bootcamp in New York covering Machine Learning, Statistics, Programming, and many more!